akamai/cli-edgeworkers/README.md

 ## Provide Default Config Properties

-EdgeWorkers CLI supports setting default values for the options of commands.
+The EdgeWorkers CLI lets you set default values for the command options.
 There are two ways to create a config file:

 1. Create a config file `~/.akamai/ew-config`, and store the properties as follows:
 ```bash